vertica/vertica.dplyr/README.md

 **Soft** means that there is no enforcement of having these packages installed on the user's system to install vertica.dplyr.
 However, to use vertica.dplyr, at least one of **RJDBC** or **vRODBC** must be installed and configured.
 These **soft** dependencies will be loaded (at which point it will be required to have the package installed) when their specific functionality is invoked.
 For example, when creating a vertica.dplyr connection to Vertica with ODBC, vertica.dplyr will check to make sure that **vRODBC** is installed and loadable.
 If it isn't, it will throw an error.

 You will also need access to a Vertica database (must be configured separately), as well as either (or both) the ODBC or JDBC Vertica driver(s) installed and configured on your host machine (the one that will run vertica.dplyr).
 Please refer to external documentation for help with these steps.
+A guide is available at [this](http://my.vertica.com/docs/DISTR/1.0.x/HTML/index.htm#DistributedR/InstallingDistributedR/Installing_vRODBC/Installing_vRODBC.htm) link.

 # Using Vertica.dplyr